US Expat Taxes for Americans Living in Canada – What You Need to Know

 There are an estimated 700,000 Americans living in Canada.

-Canada is the top destination for Americans living abroad.
-If you’re an American expatriate living in Canada though, what exactly do you need to know regarding filing US expat (and Canadian) taxes?
+Canada is the number 1 destination for Americans living abroad.
+If you’re an American expatriate living in Canada though, what exactly do you need to know about filing US expat (and Canadian) taxes?

 US taxes – what you need to know

-If your annual income is more than $12,400 (in 2020, or just $400 for self-employed individuals, or just $5 of any income if you are married to but filing separrately from a foreigner, then you are required to file Form 1040.
-While any tax owed is still due on April 15th, expats get an automatic filing extension up until June 15th.
-This can be extended further until October 15th.
+If your annual income exceeds US$12,550 (per individual) in 2021 ($12,400 in 2020), or $400 of self-employment income, or just $5 of any income if you are married to but filing separrately from a foreigner, then you are required to file Form 1040.
+While any tax owed is still due on April 15, expats get an automatic filing extension up until June 15.
+This can be extended further until October 15 upon request.

 If you have have financial assets registered outside the US worth over US$200,000 per person, you also need to file Form 8938 to declare them.

 “A 2013 survey commissioned by Thomson Reuters asked 1,009 Canadians if they liked filing their taxes.
 41 per cent said yes.”